GoogleChrome/CertificateTransparency/ct_policy.md

    at the time of check; and
 2. Among the SCTs satisfying requirement 1, at least two SCTs must be issued from distinct CT log operators as recognized by Chrome; and
-3. **Before April 15, 2026:** Among the SCTs satisfying requirement 1, at least
-   one SCT must be issued from a CT log recognized by Chrome as being RFC6962-compliant.

 For both embedded SCTs and those delivered via TLS, log operator uniqueness is defined as having separate entries within the `operators` section